proycon/analiticcl/README.md

 the most optimal performance (i.e. generally smaller anagram values), but this is not a hard requirement by any means.

-Entries in the alphabet file are not contrained to a single character but may also correspond to multiple characters, for instance:
+Entries in the alphabet file are not constrained to a single character but may also correspond to multiple characters, for instance:

 ```
 ae	æ